Frequently Asked Questions

 Do I need to buy a gi?
 If so, what kind?

 In all honesty, you could refrain from purchasing and training in the gi (only taking nogi classes), but do not expect to get promoted in belt rank.
 I will not promote anyone who never trains in the gi.
+It is imperative for effective self-defense in the real world.

 How many times a week do I need to come to improve?